hearbenchmark/hear-eval-kit/README.md

 libsox-fmt-ffmpeg or [installing from source](https://github.com/neuralaudio/hear-eval-kit/issues/156#issuecomment-893151305).

-This will take about 12-16 hours for the open tasks. > 800 GB free disk space is required while processing.
-Final output is 325 GB.
+This will take about 2 user-CPU-hours for the open tasks.
+100 GB free disk space is required while processing.
+Final output is 11 GB.

 These Luigi pipelines are used to preprocess the evaluation tasks into a common format for downstream evaluation.